 Frenchies weigh so much because muscle is heavy.
 Like we mentioned, they’re muscular dogs cramped into a small 11-inch canine body.
 In addition, muscle is more likely to sink because, well, it’s more dense.
 Just like Frenchies.

 French Bulldogs are one of the few true dwarf dog breeds.
 No, we’re not making fun of the Frenchie.
-Rather, they actually have the dwarfism gene, as seen in several popular dog breeds.
-This condition is responsible for their abnormally short legs.
+In fact, they actually have the dwarfism gene, as seen in several popular dog breeds.
+As a result, the dog will develop abnormally short legs.

 Osteochondrodysplasia, or Osteo for short, is a condition where the dog sees abnormal growth and development of bones and cartilages.
 However, Achondroplasia is a variation in which the bones don’t grow to their full potential size.

 The result from Achondroplasia can be abnormally short limbs, which is called Dwarfism.
-This is what Frenchies have, and it can be a huge disadvantage for swimming.
+This is what French Bulldogs have, and it can be a huge disadvantage for swimming.
 But why would it be, you ask?

 It doesn’t matter how hard frankie paddles, the short legs don’t do much and he will sink within seconds.– Frenchiethefrank (Dog Forums)

 When put into water, all dogs will naturally start dog-paddling.
 However, just because dogs paddle in the water doesn’t mean they’re able to stay afloat for a long period of time.
-After all, not all dogs are instinctual swimmers, such as Poodles.
+After all, not all dog breeds are instinctual swimmers, such as the Poodles.